 Pour some of your offering into the empty bowl.

 But from the two that shape and form –

 from light and darkness, sky and soil –

 The remainder of the drink is consumed.

-Each person who chooses to read will read one paragraph.
+Each person who chooses to read will read one paragraph from asterisk to asterisk.
 One person will read at a time.
 We will read in alphabetical order and repeat this order as many times as needed till the reading is complete.

-**This completes this week’s reading.
-We will pause for approximately half a minute for silent contemplation.
+This completes our reading.
+We will pause a moment for silent contemplation.